nwg-piotr/azote/README.md

 }
 ```

-Azote is being developed on the 1920 x 1080 box, and some graphics dimensions may not go well with other screens.
+Azote is being developed on the 1920x1080 box, and some graphics dimensions may not go well with other screens.
 The runtime configuration file allows to redefine them:

 - `thumb_width` - thumbnail width; changing the value triggers thumbnails regeneration on startup;